Scaevola chrysopogon: Taxonomy and naming

 Scaevola chrysopogon was first formally described in 1990 by Roger Charles Carolin and the description was published in Telopea.
 The specific epithet (chrysopogon) means "golden" and "bearded".

 Distribution

-This scaevola grows near Shark Bay and south to Wannoo in Western Australia.
+This scaevola grows near Shark Bay and south to Kalbarri National Park in Western Australia.

+Conservation status

+Scaevola chrysopogon is listed as "Priority Two" by the Western Australian Government Department of Biodiversity, Conservation and Attractions, meaning that it is poorly known and from only one or a few locations.